 Case Study: AGV Accelerates Efficiency at Toyota Motor Manufacturing

-Toyota Motor Corporation has always been a pioneer within industrial manufacturing – renowned for efficiency, lean manufacturing, and innovation within the automotive manufacturing industry and beyond.
+Toyota Motor Corporation has always been a pioneer in industrial manufacturing – renowned for efficiency, lean manufacturing, and innovation within the automotive manufacturing industry and beyond.

-Now, Toyota leads the way in being the latest business to install MasterMover’s autonomous load-moving systems to drive efficiency and maximise shop floor performance.
+Now, Toyota leads the way in being the latest business to install MasterMover’s autonomous load-moving systems to drive efficiency and maximize shop floor performance.

 Project background & problem identification

-Toyota engineers at the Burnaston plant – a major manufacturing centre in the UK – identified waste in the production and transfer of resin back doors.
+Toyota engineers at the Burnaston plant – a major manufacturing center in the UK – identified waste in the production and transfer of resin back doors.